The Green Apprenticeship Permaculture and Ecological Design Training Course

 Room and board (3 meals a day) for the duration of the program.

-Rooms are equipped with mattresses, pillows, linens, and towels.
+- Rooms are equipped with beds, air conditioning, shelves, pillows, linens, and towels.

 What our graduates say: